shidel/fd-nls/packages/readme.md

 Generally, you should work on translating the "new" items in the "mixed.csv" file.
 When complete, submit it as the new "listing.csv" file.

+Please note, you will need place the CSV for your language in a language subdirectory and probably a Codepage & UTF-8 subdirectory under that.
+See the existing translations for languages like FR & TR for examples on the subdirectory layout.